 Inevitably, someone will tell you that the sickness is a good thing.
 That it serves as an indication of your baby’s healthy development and you should be thankful for that sign.
-This is an old wives tale.
-There is no scientific evidence at all which proves a link between healthy babies and morning sickness, and there are plenty of perfectly healthy little ones who are born every day to mama’s who never experienced even a day of nausea.
-Which just makes you one of the unlucky ones who has a different tale to tell.
+This is an old wives’ tale.
+There is no scientific evidence at all which proves a link between healthy babies and morning sickness, and there are plenty of perfectly healthy little ones who are born every day to mamas who never experienced even a day of nausea.
+This just makes you one of the unlucky ones who has a different tale to tell.

 Take a few calming breaths though, and grab a ginger chew to suck on.
 There are ways to nip this morning sickness in the bud, even now, with a toilet seat indent in your head.

 1. Keep Your Portions Small

 Multiple, small meals throughout the day will do a better job of regulating your blood sugar than one or two large ones.
 Snacking every few hours and keeping food in your stomach can also provide ensure your stomach stays full, preventing nausea caused by the buildup of stomach acids.
 Storing healthy high protein snacks by the bed, such as nuts and salty crackers, to munch on prior to getting up in the morning and falling asleep at night can also keep your blood sugar in check and your stomach happy.